0x16h/cryogenix.net-www/src/openbsd_desktop.md

 * WIN q - start qbittorrent
 * WIN ! - execute command
 * WIN SHIFT+K - kill current window
+* WIN ? - show all keyboard shortcuts

-As for tmux(1), CTRL-b :split-window -h and :split-window are your friends.
+As for tmux(1) which is included in base and a window manager (albeit for shells) in its own right, CTRL-b :split-window -h, :split-window, and the arrow keys are your friends.

 Have fun!